Hoekz/learnit/README.md

  - `learnit rebase` - not started, rebase all branches intelligently (for changes to `main` that need to be everywhere)
  - `learnit squash-scripts` - not started, collapses all changes to scripts to single commit so it does not change dynamically.

-Bugs:
- - `goto`, `list`, `download` - needs to account for remote branches
- - git config is not sent to remote, need command to dump, push and restore when completed

 For consumers:

  - `learnit start`- mostly complete.